alexsabr/AS_Booksynthetized/networking.md

 When you only wish that your packet reaches a receiver but you do not care which one (for example when you have multiple server able to distribute a resource, like Content Delivery Network (CDN) or a time emitting server ) you want to exploit anycast.
 The solution is simple : the service provided should lie on a host, not a router, and said host shall all have the same adress.
-When trying to contact a given adress, all the routing algorithms  seen above ( distance vector, hierarchy, link information) will naturally (and unknowingly) route the packet to the closest (depending on the metric) host providing a service.
+When trying to contact a given adress, all the routing algorithms  seen above ( distance vector, hierarchy, link state) will naturally (and unknowingly) route the packet to the closest (depending on the metric) host providing a service.
 Service provider shall not be routers because otherwise algorithm like distance vector, will see different routers as one single entity and think that this unique super cool router is the way to many  shortest path to other device in the network,